 - Review the instructional practices that were emphasized during the coaching cycle.
 Ask the teacher if they have faced any unexpected challenges.

 - Provide options for future support.
-This may include inviting the teacher to join a future coaching cycle or participating, doing some informal planning, or participating in some other form of professional learning.
+This may include inviting the teacher to join a future coaching cycle, doing some informal planning, or participating in some other form of professional learning.

 - Follow through with the support that the teacher needs.
 Being responsive sends the message that you are still there to help teachers reach their goals.